 Trauma bonding isn’t your fault.
 An abuser sets the environment to exploit you.
 They subconsciously train your brain to get their needs met.

-People also stay from the false hope a narcissist manipulates people into believing of who they are and who they claim themselves to be as they blame us for their wrongdoings and gaslight us into doubting our own reality and our own sanity.
-As most people can see the good in those and through object consistency still care for those when there is conflict or distance.
+People also stay from the false hope a narcissist manipulates people into believing in who they are and who they claim themselves to be as they blame us for their wrongdoings and gaslight us into doubting our own reality and our own sanity.
+Most people can see the good in those and, through object consistency, still care for those when there is conflict or distance.

 Just as In many cases, not all survivors are narcissistic.
 In many a case, not all narcissists are co-defendant and reliant on moving in with someone, exploiting peoples financial resources, fear of abandonment, often projecting their thoughts feelings and opinions into those who care for them, passing the blame over for their wrongdoings, gaslighting those who care about them for fear of abandonment, even though often once the narcissist has financially, and emotionally drained someone they up and leave moving straight on as they are dependant on others to fill their needs and covertly keep their shame, insecurities, vulnerabilities hidden from society.

 Due to the manipulation, the financial abuse, the shame projected onto them, isolated from support, from hobbies, hopes and dreams, the target of the abuser them feels they have become codependent.
 However, often after breaking free, they survive on their own to build themselves back up.
 Their independence, whilst the narcissist keeps making people dependant on them to cover their co-dependency.